kylejledesma/CS260-Startup/README.md

 ### Key features

+- Secure login with group code (like Kahoot PIN) and user credentials
+- Drag-and-drop calendar interface to add personal commitments
+- Color-coded time blocks (Classes, Homework, Meetings, Social, etc.)
-- Easy calendar scheduling
+- Real-time group calendar view showing overlapping commitments
+- Automatic highlight of free/common time slots
+- Ability to edit and resubmit individual schedules
-- Seamless syncing of you and your team's schedules
+- Persistent storage of schedules in the database
-- Clear time-blocks of when everyone is available!
+- Aesthetic and responsive calendar display for desktop and mobile
+- Admin functionality to create/delete groups

 ### Technologies

 I am going to use the required technologies in the following ways.

-- **HTML** - Designing of webpage
-- **CSS** - Styling of webpage
-- **React** - Animating and making webpage functional
+- **HTML** - Three main pages: Login page (with group code entry) and Calendar page (drag-and-drop interface) for individual and team.
+Two additional Create and Join Pages.
+- **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
+- **React** - Login form, Calendar interface, Group calendar display.
+React Router for navigation.
-- **Service** - TBD
+- **Service** - Backend service with endpoints for
-- **DB/Login** - User login, storing of individual schedule data
+  * Login
+  * Schedule - Submit user's calendar blocks
+  * Schedule - Retrieving team's calendar blocks
+- **DB/Login** - Store users, individual calendars, and team calendars in database.
+Register and login users.
+Credentials securely stored in database.
+Can't schedule unless authenticated.
-- **WebSocket** - Allows scheduling changes to be visible to all users in real time
+- **WebSocket** - As each user submits their schedules, their time blocks are broadcast to all other users to view.

 ## 🚀 AWS deliverable